R4YV3Nerd/cybersec-journey/README.md

 5. **Pwn**: Exploiting vulnerabilities in binary executables or system processes.
 6. **Steganography**: Finding hidden messages in images, audio, or other media.
 7. **Miscellaneous**: Logic puzzles, math challenges, or any other non-technical tasks.
-8. **Osint**:  challenges in CTFs involve gathering information from publicly available sources like websites and social media, testing skills in data extraction and analysis... (my fav one).
+8. **Osint**:  challenges in CTFs involve gathering information from publicly available sources like websites and social media, testing skills in data extraction and analysis...

 **Attack-Defense CTF:** Teams defend their own servers while attacking others to steal flags and earn points.